Tuilaʻepa Saʻilele Malielegaoi: Personal life

 Tuilaʻepa holds the matai titles of Tuilaʻepa, Lupesoliai, Neioti, Aiono, Fatialofa, Lolofie, Galumalemana (Vaitele) and Aueluā.

 He lost two relatives in the 2009 Samoa earthquake and tsunami, including the daughter of one of his nieces.
 The tsunami destroyed most of Tuilaʻepa's hometown of Lepā, leaving just the church and the village's welcome-sign standing.

 Tuilaʻepa competed for his country at the 2007 South Pacific Games in the sport of target archery.
 In participating in the Games, Tuilaʻepa became the first elected leader to represent his country at a multi-sport event.
 Having taken up the sport only five months prior to the Games, Tuilaʻepa was ranked second in Samoa in the combined bow discipline.
 Tuilaʻepa's son was also a reserve team member.
 On day 10 of the Games, Tuilaʻepa won a silver medal in the mixed recurve team play event.
 Tuilaʻepa also founded Apia West Rugby, and served as chairman of the Samoa Rugby Union.
+In March 2026, he stepped down as Lakapi Samoa chairman.